Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type: Exemplification of case-by-case verification of Theorem

-Using that $c^7t_1c^{-7}=t_1$, due to Lemma~\ref{lem:4} with $d=2$, we see that this equation is equivalent with \eqref{eq:G24D}.
-Therefore, we are facing exactly the same enumeration problem here as for $p=7m/3$, and, consequently, the number of solutions to \eqref{eq:G24'D} is the same, namely $\frac {7m+3}3$, as required.
+The case where $p=14m/3$ can be treated in a similar fashion.
+In the end, it turns out that we have to solve the same enumeration problem as for $p=7m/3$, and, consequently, the number of elements of $\Fix_{NC^m(G_{24})}(\phi^{p})$ is the same, namely $\frac {7m+3}3$, as required.

-Our next case is \eqref{eq:G24.4}.
-By Lemma~\ref{lem:1}, we are free to choose $p=7m/2$.
-In particular, $m$ must be divisible by $2$.
-From \eqref{eq:Aktion}, we infer